Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Scrollbars & tooltips dark theme/Alternative scrollbars/Readme.md

 <h1>Alternative scrollbar styles</h1>
 <p>You can find other scrollbar styles in here with some screenshots.
-You should only use 1 at a time, and each time you change the style, you'll have to clear the "startupcache" folder on the local folder inside <code>about:profiles</code>.</p></p>
+You should only use 1 at a time, and each time you change the style, you'll have to clear the "startupcache" folder on the local folder inside <code>about:profiles</code> for changes to take effect.</p></p>

+<h2>Files outside the colored scrollbar folders</h2>

 <h3>Scrollbars-minimal.uc.js</h3>
 <img src="https://i.imgur.com/eWYEmiU.png">
 <p>A semi-transparent slim scrollbar with no background.
 It widens by 1 px when you click it.</p>

+<h3>No-scrollbars.uc.js</h3>
+<p>No scrollbars appear on-screen, but you can still scroll through pages (Just hides the scrollbars).</p>

+<h2>Files inside the colored scrollbar folders</h2>

 <h3>Scrollbars-rail-bg-flat.uc.js</h3>
 <img src="https://i.imgur.com/EFHFpRk.png">